gleenn/brainfuck/README.md

 # brainfuck

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+Clojure implementataion of the (Brainfuck)[https://en.wikipedia.org/wiki/Brainfuck] programming language.

-Copyright © 2017 FIXME
+Copyright © 2017

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.